 painting, showing a river landscape, given to the sorority in that spring of 1930, as the sorority president left to marry its artist.
 It hung for decades on the sorority walls, as a testament to the relationships between Millard and Mary, Mary and her sorority.
 The theme seems appropriate to such a moment of transition as it college — the crossing over of the river, the forking water path, and the question of what lies beyond, up upon those mountains.

-It has since been sold, and can now be seen amidst a wonderful collection of Millard’s paintings at the Smith Brothers restaurants in Pasadena.
-(UPDATE: I am told by Michael J. Johnson that a Giclée-on-canvas replica hangs in the sorority to this day.)
+It can now be seen amidst a wonderful collection of Millard’s paintings at the Smith Brothers restaurants in Pasadena.
+(UPDATE: I am told by Michael J. Johnson that a Giclée-on-canvas replica hangs in the sorority to this day.
+UPDATE 2: Whether the original painting was sold or is on loan seems to be unclear.)
 Perhaps that is the perfect place to celebrate Mother’s Day this year, and think about the interplay of family, art, and community for Millard Sheets.

 Thanks to Carolyn Sheets Owen-Towle, Perry Jamieson, Christina Vader, and Bob Smith for providing/confirming elements of this story.